 This Mercedes W196 and Lancia-Ferrari D50 art is telling a story of what it could be

-When Vincenco Lancia passed away in the eve of WWII, his son Gianni take over the family business.
-Unlike his father who wasn’t into racing, Gianni was notable fan of driving cars in the circuit.
-He wanted to have a racing car in Grand Prix competitions so he hired the famous Italian engineer and designer Vittorio Jano.
-The result was Lancia D50, an innovative car in so many ways that is hard to list them.
+When Vincenzo Lancia passed away on the eve of WWII, his son Gianni take over the family business.
+Unlike his father who wasn’t into racing, Gianni was a notable fan of driving cars in the circuit.
+He wanted to have a racing car in Grand Prix competitions, so he hired the famous Italian engineer and designer Vittorio Jano.
+The result was Lancia D50, an innovative vehicle in so many ways that is hard to list them.
 Some expert says it was more advanced than its competitor Mercedes-Benz W196.
-The two fuel tanks between the wheels helped for aerodynamics and weight distribution, the D50 was the first F1 car utilizing the engine as structural chassis element, etc. This is why Lancia easily got its first pole position and fastest lap within the first competition it entered (the car didn’t finished due to clutch issues).
+The two fuel tanks between the wheels helped for aerodynamics and weight distribution, the D50 was the first F1 car utilizing the engine as structural chassis element, etc. This is why Lancia quickly got its first pole position and fastest lap within the first competition it entered (the car didn’t finish due to clutch issues).

-A year prior to that, Mercedes-Benz entered again in F1 competitions with their W196 racer.
+A year before that, Mercedes-Benz entered again in F1 competitions with their W196 racer.
 It was powered by straight-8 cylinder engine, heavily influenced by the motorization of the Messerschmitt 109 fighter.
 The Fuel provided by Esso was designated as RD1 and contained 45% benzol, 25% methyl alcohol, 25% high octane petrol, 3% acetone and 2% nitro-benzine.
 It was the first F1 car with such fuel mixture.
-By its introduction at 1954 French GP, the 2,5-litre engine was capable of 257 hp., good enough for 1-2 finish.
+By its introduction at 1954 French GP, the 2,5-litre engine was capable of 257 hp., good enough for a 1-2 finish.
 The Mercedes-Benz W196 was victorious in Germany, Swiss, and Italy GPs with Juan Manuel Fangio behind the steering wheel.
 The following season, W196 was winning in all competitions it entered except one.
 This was until the disastrous Le Mans crash in 1955, which forced Mercedes-Benz to withdraw from racing.